ropensci/bowerbird/README.md

 Bowerbird
 =========

-An R package for maintaining a local collection of sparkly data sets.
+Sometimes it's desirable to have local copies of third-party data sets.
+This is common in ecology and the environmental sciences.
+Bowerbird is an R package for maintaining a local collection of data sets from a range of data providers.

-See [RAADTools](https://github.com/AustralianAntarcticDivision/raadtools) for reading, plotting, and manipulating these data.

 Installing
 ----------